datafe/datamap-omnibox-chrome-extension/README.md

 ## Intro <a name="intro"></a>

-This is a Chrome extension using data service APIs.
+This is a Chrome extension source code.

 ## Features <a name="features"></a>